ueberdosis/tiptap/docs/src/docPages/api/events.md

 ## toc

 ## Introduction
 The editor fires a few different events that you can hook into.
-There are two ways to register event listeners:
+There are three ways to register event listeners:

-## Option 1: Right-away
+## Option 1: Configuration
 You can define your event listeners on a new editor instance right-away:

 ```js